-To add to this, 2019’s B2B buyers aren’t just after content, they’re after content experiences.
+To add to this, today’s B2B buyers aren’t just after content – they’re after content experiences.
 This means you need to work harder to meet their demands.

-This can be achieved through leveraging a multi-channel approach that builds out fully emmersive digital eco-systems that surround your audiences with the right messages, at the right stages of their buyer journey.
+This can be achieved through leveraging a multichannel approach that builds out fully immersive digital ecosystems that surround your audiences with the right messages, at the right stages of their buyer journey.

-In order to achieve this, you need to consider all the assets and channels you have at your disposal, and consider how they will work together.
-Not only is it important for you to be wherever your customers are, campaigns that span multiple channels have greater impact.
+In order to achieve this, you need to consider all the assets and digital channels you have at your disposal, and consider how they will work together.
+Not only is it important for you to be wherever your customers are, but campaigns that span multiple digital channels have greater impact.

-The more you can understand your target audience’s digital footprint, the better you can build out an accurate digital eco-system that reflects their behavior.
-The strongest brands use a combination of first party along with second and third party data to gain visibility over the digital behaviors of their intended audiences.
-They then translate this knowledge into multi-channel campaigns that trigger the right messages, at the most relevant times.
+The more you can understand your target audience’s digital footprint, the better you can build out an accurate digital ecosystem that reflects their behavior.
+The strongest brands use a combination of first-party data along with second and third-party data to gain visibility over the digital behaviors of their intended audiences.
+They then translate this knowledge into multichannel campaigns that trigger the right messages, at the most relevant times.